Posts Tagged environment

 EU Environmental Law, with Leonie Reins, Edward Elgar, 1st ed.
 2017, part I Chapter 2 in particular.

 In C-5/16 Poland v EP and Council Mengozzi AG Opined last week.
-At issue is Poland’s opposition to a MSR – a market stability reserve for the Union greenhouse gas emission trading scheme, essentially a long-term parking for surplus allowances to enable the ETS to safeguard collapse of prices in the event of excess supply.
+At issue is Poland’s opposition to a MSR.
+MSR is a market stability reserve for the Union greenhouse gas emission trading scheme,.
+Essentially it is a long-term parking for surplus allowances to enable the ETS to safeguard collapse of prices in the event of excess supply.
 The resulting increase in the price of allowances was inter alia intended to encourage fuel switching and to discourage investments in coal-fired power stations (hence of course Poland’s interest).

 This is an important case for the future of EU environment and energy policy.

 This post should be preceded by a boast alert, but hey: a pat on one’s own shoulder does not hurt once in a while.
 With Dr Leonie Reins I have written EU Environmental Law, which has now been published by Edward Elgar.
 The blurb is here.
 Leonie and I have given a concise yet we hope complete overview of this ever-growing part of EU law.
 We hope it will please the reader!

 We are now turning our attention to (inter alia): EU energy law.

 PART I BASICS/FRAMEWORK OF EUROPEAN ENVIRONMENTAL LAW 2.
 Principles of European Environmental Law 3.
 Environmental law making in the European Union 4: Implementation and enforcement Public Participatory Rights 6.
 Additional tools in implementing European Environmental Law 7.
 Environmental and Strategic Impact Assessment 8.
 Environmental Liability and Environmental Crime 9.
 State Aid and Competition Law